Commission on Human Rights

-(1) To protect people who live or work in Cook County from discrimination and harassment in the areas of employment, housing, public accommodations, credit transactions, and access to Cook County facilities, services and programs and
+(1) To protect people in Cook County from discrimination and harassment in the areas of employment, housing, public accommodations, credit transactions, and access to Cook County facilities, services and programs and

 (2) To ensure that those who work in, or for the benefit of, Cook County are paid an appropriate wage for their labors and receive appropriate benefits.

 The Commission pursues these objectives through enforcement of these County ordinances:

 This ordinance prohibits people in Cook County (including employers, landlords, property managers, real estate agents, store and restaurant owners, bankers, lenders and Cook County government officials and employees) from unlawfully discriminating against or harassing other people on the basis of that person's race, color, sex, age, religion, disability, national origin, ancestry, sexual orientation, marital status, parental status, military discharge status, source of income (including use of a Housing Choice Voucher), housing status, gender identity, or criminal history.

+As of January 1, 2023, the minimum wage in Cook County is $13.35/hr, and the base wage for tipped employees is $7.80/hr.
 This ordinance requires that all employers with employees in Cook County pay those employees not less than a minimum wage as determined annually by law.
-As of January 1, 2022, the minimum wage in Cook County is $13/hr, and the base wage for tipped employees is $7.20/hr.

 Beginning July 1, 2017, employees in Cook County can earn at least an hour sick time for each week worked (four hours per month).
 This ordinance requires that all employers with employees in Cook County provide those employees with paid time off to recover from illness or injury, obtain medical care or care for a sick family member.